 We support practice-driven, evidence-based, and policy-focused efforts that will make stable affordable housing available for more families nationwide.
 Our grantmaking priorities are to:

-The Window of Opportunity initiative will end in 2013, by which time we hope to have helped bring about significant policy change that acknowledges the value of rental housing and supports preservation nationwide.
-All direct investments in housing owners and developers are in place, and a comprehensive multi-year, multi-study evaluation is underway.
+The Window of Opportunity initiative is in a “legacy” phase, whose goal is to secure and sustain the significant policy change that acknowledges the value of rental housing and supports preservation nationwide.
+All direct investments in housing owners and developers are in place, and a comprehensive evaluation is underway.

-The How Housing Matters to Families and Communities research network will continue for six or seven years, and we will continue to release findings from research grants through 2015.
+The How Housing Matters to Families and Communities research network will continue for several more years, and we will continue to release findings from individual research grants through 2016.
 We are establishing a mechanism to aggregate and disseminate the research and will monitor and evaluate how effectively this body of work informs practice and policy.

 The success of the Bipartisan Housing Commission will be measured by its ability to: provide authoritative data and analysis to inform debate; create a better understanding of long-term economic, social and demographic trends and their relationship to housing needs; and create recommendations for short- and long-term housing policy reform that will be championed and adopted in whole or in part.
 A formal evaluation of the Commission will be undertaken after it completes its efforts in 2014.